bunnnnnnn/bunnnnnnn.github.io/_portfolio/boomi-adding-field.md

 ---
 layout: post
-title: Circus
+title: Adding a field
 img: "assets/img/portfolio/circus.png"
-date: September 2014
 tags: [Ipsum]
 ---

 ![image]({{ page.img | relative_url }})

-**Sample type**: Documentation/Marketing
+**Sample type**: Documentation/How-to

-This sample explains the guiding principles and major responsibilities of the VMware CRE team for potential customers.
+This sample is a quick how-to that demonstrates adding a field to an existing model and customizing its variables in Master Data Hub.

 [Download the PDF](link)